This policy was updated on 18 June 2019. Historic versions can be obtained by contacting us.

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those legitimate interests;
+Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those legitimate interests, for the following purposes;

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via e-mail or text message.
+Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to you receiving third party direct marketing communications to you via e-mail or text message as explained further below.
 You have the right to withdraw consent to marketing at any time by contacting us.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising which could include any of the following depending on the nature of the relationship we have with you:

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).
 You will receive these sorts of marketing communications from us; i) if you have consented to receiving such information from us either in direct response to a question as to whether you wish to receive such information (including by providing your contact details in response to an enquiry from us as to whether you wish to be included in such communications); or ii) where we have a legitimate interest as detailed above.

 We will get your express opt-in consent before we share your personal data with any company outside Compass for marketing purposes.